RBK-D-IT/digital-development-playbook/docs/general-development-practices/branching-strategy.md

 5. **Merging into `develop`**:

-   - After your pull request has been reviewed and approved, and all CI tests pass, merge the feature branch into `develop` using a **squash and merge commit**.
+   - After your pull request has been reviewed and approved, and all CI tests pass, merge the feature branch into `develop` using a squash and merge commit.
    - This will trigger an automatic deployment to the **test environment**.

 6. **Merging `develop` into `main`**:

    - Once the code in `develop` is stable and ready for production, create a PR from `develop` to `main`.
-   - Review and approve the PR, and merge using a **merge commit**.
+   - Review and approve the PR, and merge using a merge commit.

 7. **Update `develop`**:
    - Update `develop` to bring the latest changes in `main`: